nullbett/tryhackme/blue/README.md

 I now want to try to gain futher access on this machine.
 I have a potential attack vector by using the information on EternalBlue.

-Next, Fire up Metasploit!
+The first thing I do is fire up Metasploit!

-I used Kali Linux which has Metasploit already installed, so all I have to do is hit the home button and search for Metasploit.
+I use Kali Linux which has Metasploit already installed.
+All I have to do is hit the home button and search for Metasploit.
 Once the metasploit shell is spawned the fun can begin.
 I now look for a module that uses the EternalBlue exploit.

 This can be done via: `search eternalblue` in the metasploit shell.